 Find out if you can do free wild camping in the Dolomites and other territories of Italy.
-(Spoiler: it is prohibited by the laws, but you still can do it.)
+(Spoiler: it is prohibited, but you can still do it.)

 Basics of the Free Wild Camping in the Dolomites and Italy

 — In other parts of the world — for example, in my native Karelia — free wild camping is a popular outdoor activity — a way to spend a day, a weekend, or an entire holiday in the wild nature.
 It’s literally means that you can just go to any forest and put a tent anywhere and for any period of time you want.
 In theory, you can live in the wood for months.

 In the Dolomites and the rest of Italy — it’s not so.
 Free wild camping is much less popular here than other types of accommodation in the nature.
 There are three main reasons for this:

 - There are many types of accommodation for overnight staying in natural areas with more comfortable conditions: hotels, mountain huts (rifugios) and bivouac (bivaccos), farms…

 - Hiking in the mountains is hard.
 A tent, sleeping bag and other equipment significantly weighs the backpack.
 To go with such a backpack on the plain you can up to 20-30 km a day.
 But not in the mountains.
 At least, if you didn’t prepared.

 - Officially, tents can be put only in specially designated places — camping sites.
 In Italy, they usually called “Area Camper e Pic-nic” or similar.

 There are many campsites in the Dolomites and Italy: both in the villages and at the foot of the mountains like, for example, camping Malga Ciapella, in front of the highest mountain in the Dolomites Marmolada, 3342 m.
 Overnight camping costs from 10 to 30 euros per place (depending on whether you live in your own tent or in a local one).

 The location of the campsites can be found on the Eurocampings.eu, and other websites.